 If you’re interested at the thought of a road trip from Minneapolis to Chicago, it’s best to rent a car in Minneapolis before traveling.
 Make sure to choose a vehicle that’s suitable to your requirements; if you’d like to go on a backcountry journey to the Black Hills National Forest or if you’re sticking to the cities, the smartest car will be the one that offers you the most comfort and room.
 By doing so, you can be sure that you will enjoy a truly fantastic travel experience and a road trip to remember for years to come!

-Have you ever been to the Minneapolis to Chicago drive road trip?
+Have you ever been on the Minneapolis to Chicago drive road trip?